Build AI agents with portal and VS Code

 Duplicate the

-.env.examplefile, and rename to.env. -
+.env.examplefile, and rename it to.env. -

 In the

-.envfile, replaceyour_project_endpoint_herewith your actual project endpoint:PROJECT_ENDPOINT=<your_project_endpoint> AGENT_NAME=it-support-agentTo get your project endpoint: In VS Code, open the Microsoft Foundry extension, right-click on your active project, and select Copy Endpoint.
+.envfile, replaceyour_project_endpoint_herewith your actual project endpoint:PROJECT_ENDPOINT=<your_project_endpoint> AGENT_NAME=it-support-agentTo get your project endpoint: In VS Code, open the AI Toolkit extension, right-click on your active project, and select Copy Endpoint.
+If Copy Endpoint isn’t available in your installed version of AI Toolkit, open the Microsoft Foundry portal, go to your project, and copy the project endpoint from the project overview page instead.

 -